-Pain Physicians NY (Brooklyn, NY) is one of the first practices in New York to offer an alternative Rheumatoid Arthritis and join pain treatment.
+Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer an alternative Rheumatoid Arthritis and join pain treatment.
 Depending on severity of the pain we might offer Platelet Rich Plasma (PRP) injections, laser interstitial thermal therapy, Pulse Stimulation Treatment (P-STIM), Electrical Nerve Stimulation therapy (tens therapy).

 We are Approved New York State Department of Health Medical Marijuana Facility.
 Our facility equipped with the most advanced, cutting edge equipment.
 Our Brooklyn joint pain specialists are best in region.
 We were selected to be a part of the international medical team for the Rio Olympic Games.